forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Demilitarized or at least no offensive weapons
 * In striking distance of population centers.
   > Taken strictly this involves disarming strategic weapons.
-* Alongside the borders of countries. // A natural such zone would be Russian-Ukrainian border as for the both countries their security is key.
+* Alongside the borders of countries. // A natural such zone would be Russian-Ukrainian border as both countries highly value their security.

 ##### Control and Reduction of Offensive Weapons
-Increasing the Security by Limiting (offensive) Military.
+Increasing the Security by Limiting the offensive military [capabilities].

 > As discussed in the [Military chapter](military.md): Weapons preferably used in offense are usually mobile and/or heavily armored/stealth and/or have a long range.
 Examples are armored vehicles (including tanks and armored self propelled artillery), long-range (combat)drones, rockets (including hypersonic rockets) and airplanes (especially stealth airplanes and long-range bombers).